 Connecting with other business people and marketers through joint ventures is one of the quickest ways to boost your credibility and popularity within your niche.
 However, finding and cultivating good joint venture relationships takes a lot of skills, not just in marketing but also in building relationships based on trust and mutual respect.
 In this article, we’ll be looking at some basic strategies for finding good joint venture connections, building relationships, and using them to make your business more profitable and credible.

 There are many options for joint venture relationships including email list swaps, link swapping, or joint product creation efforts.
 For example, with a list swap, you and your joint venture partner each promote your own offer to one another’s lists.
 This type of joint venture is clean because you don’t have to split profits, you simply keep the earnings from promoting your own products, and you both win.
 With link swapping, each of you provides a link on your own website back to the other’s website.
 With link swapping, you can also provide each other with informative articles to post on one another’s sites.

 Finally, joint product creation is one of the more advanced joint venture strategies.
-With joint product creation, you and your partner would each offer your specific expertise towards creating a product which you could promote to both of your customers.
-For example, if your expertise is in teaching SEO and your JV partner is a Google Adwords expert, you can create a product which covers both topics, with each one of you creating the material which is specific your own expertise.
+With joint product creation, you and your partner would each offer your specific expertise towards creating a product that you could promote to both of your customers.
+For example, if your expertise is in teaching SEO and your JV partner is a Google Adwords expert, you can create a product that covers both topics, with each one of you creating the material which is specific to your own expertise.